saich9424/SOEN-691-PROJECT/README.md

   * <b>user_rating :</b> rating given by a user to the restaurant. <br />
     * We have chosen this column if the user want to filter based on city.

-Though it's unofficial dataset, the datset uniform but definitely not ideal.
-In other words, there are many attributes which definitely not going to help in calculating recommandation.
-So before that we need to transform the data into desired dataset.

 ### Sample Data